JoshKaufman/ursa/README.md

 When used in such files, the contents are base64-encoded and prefixed with the label `ssh-rsa`.
 Depending on context, the line a key appears on may also have a host name (in `known_hosts`) or comment (in `authorized_key`).

+### toPublicSshFingerprint(encoding)

+Return the SSH-style public key fingerprint of this key.

 ### encrypt(buf, bufEncoding, outEncoding)